 Sales of audiobooks are booming.
-With global sales at $3.5 billion in 2020 alone, many authors are wondering if they should jump on the audiobook bandwagon.
+With global sales at $4 billion a year, many authors are wondering if they should jump on the audiobook bandwagon.
 But creating an audiobook takes time and patience, so is it really worth the hassle and, if so, how should authors go about it?

-First of all, authors need to be aware of the growing trend towards audio content, more generally.
-According to Exchange Wire, audio content is set to explode in 2020, with consumers choosing podcasts and radio over traditional forms of content, like articles and even infographics.
+First of all, authors need to be aware of the growing trend toward audio content, more generally.
+According to Exchange Wire, audio content is set to explode, with consumers choosing podcasts and radio over traditional forms of content, like articles and even infographics.
 Audio content can be consumed on to go, making it the perfect medium for busy people.

 So, what does the trend towards audio content mean for authors?
 Well, if more people are choosing audio than ever before, it gives authors the opportunity to reach new audiences.
 Don’t forget that there are millions of people out there who cannot access print books because of a disability or impairment.
 There are plenty of people, too, who just don’t have the time to sit down and read.
 Ultimately, the more people you can reach, the more chance you have of boosting your sales.